pommes-public/pommesdispatch/docs/model/background.rst

 * Spatial granularity:

-There is one spatial node **per bidding zone for Germany and its 10 electric neighbours**, thus representing real market area boundaries and processes without taking network congestions within bidding zones into account.
+There is one spatial node **per bidding zone for Germany and its 10 electric neighbors**, thus representing real market area boundaries and processes without taking network congestions within bidding zones into account.